PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-2/README.md

 - Which key areas were first time travellers most unsatisfied with?

 ### Data Analysis

+The following Excel feautures were incorporated :

+- Filters
+- Pivot tables

 An interesting formula I worked with was an if statement to categorize the age into age brackets and flight distance into duration type.